William Williams (veterinary surgeon): Family

 Williams married Caroline Owen.
 Her death in 1867 affected Williams greatly.
 Their son William Owen Williams FRSE (1860–1911) was also a veterinarian and worked with his father at the Elm Row college.
 Following his father's death the college lost momentum and in 1904 William Owen Williams moved to Liverpool to set up a new veterinary college, being officially Professor of Veterinary Medicine and Surgery at Liverpool University.

 Artistic recognition

+A contemporary oil portrait of Williams by John Dick Bowie is held by the Royal College of Veterinary Surgeons.

 Williams was one of twenty "shadow portraits" created in 2005 of the various Dick Vet Principals.
 The portraits were moved from Summerhall to Easter Bush when the old college closed.